How to fix a laptop keyboard not working on Windows 10

-Laptop keyboard not working
+The laptop keyboard is not working

 1. Restart the laptop

-2. Enter to “Safe Mode”
+2. Enter “Safe Mode”

-3. Uninstall and reinstall keyboard driver
+3. Uninstall and reinstall the keyboard driver

-1).
-Please click the start button on your laptop, and you should see the Control Panel in the list.
-If you can not find the Control Panel in the list, please use Cortana: click Cortana, and say (input) Device Manager, then you can open Device Manager directly.
+1. Please click the Start button on your laptop, and you should see the Control Panel in the list.
+If you can not find the Control Panel in the list, please use Cortana: click Cortana and say (input) ‘Device Manager’.
+Then, you can open Device Manager directly.

-2).
-Click view by small icons or view by large icons to view all Control Panel items
+2. Click View by small icons or View by large icons to view all Control Panel items

-3).
-Click Device Manager to open it.
+3. Click Device Manager to open it.

 4. Keyboard cable with a bad connection